ansible-community/project-template/README.md

 This template gives you the basic recommended (and in some instances required) files for your new Ansible community project.

 ## Template structure

 This template includes sample files for the following:
 - [README.md](README.md) - This file.
 It should describe the project and list the documentation site, when available, and how to reach the project team (Matrix room, if available and Ansible forum tags).
 - [LICENSE.md](LICENSE.md) - The project license.
 We recommend GPLv3
-- [CONTRIBUTING.md](CONTRIBUTING.md) - The basics for contributing to your project
+- [CONTRIBUTING.md](CONTRIBUTING.md) - The basics for contributing to your project (if there's a docsite, refer to the docsite contributor guide from the file)
 - [SECURITY.md](SECURITY.md) - (optional) How to report security issues for your project
 - [CODE-OF-CONDUCT.md](CODE-OF-CONDUCT.md) - A link to the Ansible code of conduct.
 Do not change this.

 ## Contributing to this template

 You can open a GitHub issue to request changes or directly open a PR for small changes or enhancements.

 # README.md template